+Because CO information from three sources is being used in this study, a brief comparison is called for.
 Figure 1 plots the CO VMRs from KIMRA, MLS, and SD-WACCM above Kiruna for 2008 through 2014.
 The aim of a comparison is to see whether the datasets capture the same variability in middle-atmospheric CO.
 The VMRs are plotted at five altitudes between 46 and 86 km.
 This is the average altitude range of KIMRA CO data and reaches the upper altitude limit of MLS CO data.
-The MLS and SD-WACCM VMRs are also plotted after the profiles have been smoothed with the KIMRA averaging kernels (Rodgers and Connor, 2003).
+The MLS and SD-WACCM concentrations are also plotted after the profiles have been smoothed with the KIMRA averaging kernels (Rodgers and Connor, 2003).
 This method allows a meaningful comparison of datasets that have significantly different vertical resolutions.
-A more comprehensive comparison of the current KIMRA and MLS data is given in Ryan et al. (2017).
+MLS data within \pm 2° latitude and \pm 10° longitude of Kiruna are used here.
+A more comprehensive comparison of KIMRA and MLS is given in Ryan et al. (2017).
 SD-WACCM data is here bilinearly interpolated to the location of Kiruna, but a significant change in the results isn't found when simply using the model coordinate grid point closest to Kiruna.
 The three CO datasets show agreement on seasonal and daily time scales.
 Agreement between the model and instruments on such time scales highlights the power of SD-WACCM as a tool for investigating trends as well as temporally short events in the atmosphere.
-A systematic difference is evident between MLS and SD-WACCM during the times of year when CO VMRs are rapidly increasing or decreasing, with SD-WACCM showing larger values of CO.
-The difference is most pronounced at higher altitudes and is predominantly during August/September and April/May.
 Table 2 lists the correlation and regression coefficients calculated for each data pairing.
 Regression coefficients are calculated accounting for errors in the abscissa and ordinate variables (York et al., 2004), with a 15 % error assumed for SD-WACCM CO VMRs.
-Correlations between KIMRA and smoothed MLS, and KIMRA and smoothed SD-WACCM, are ≥ 0.86 at all altitudes, and MLS and SD-WACCM correlations are ≥ 0.88 .
+Correlations between KIMRA and smoothed MLS, and KIMRA and smoothed SD-WACCM, are \geq 0.86 at all altitudes, and MLS and SD-WACCM correlations are \geq 0.88.
 MLS and SD-WACCM were compared at other polar locations (not shown here) and display similar agreement.
-The values are similar to those found for earlier versions of the model and data (Hoffmann et al., 2012a), with differences mainly due to updates to the modelled CO (Garcia et al., 2014) and the data products (Livesey et al., 2015; Ryan et al., 2017).